-Materials support scheduling considerations and include guidance and recommendations on М - L required time for lessons and activities. , Materials guide strategic implementation without disrupting the sequence of content that Μ 4 must be taught in a specific order following a developmental progression. , Materials designated for the course are flexible and can be completed in one school year. Μ 1 5
+1 Materials support scheduling considerations and include guidance and recommendations on М 1 required time for lessons and activities.
+2 Materials guide strategic implementation without disrupting the sequence of content that must be taught in a specific order following a developmental progression. М 2 must be taught in a specific order following a developmental progression.
+2 Materials designated for the course are flexible and can be completed in one school year. М 3